-Immediately following the first infusion, the participant remains in the clinic for observation.
-An initial reactogenicity assessment is made after completion of the first infusion and as needed for subsequent infusions.
-For further detail regarding the infusion visit protocol that CRSs must follow, see the SSP.
+Immediately following the first infusion, the participant remains in the clinic for observation and initial reactogenicity assessment.
+See the SSP for details regarding infusion visit protocols and subsequent infusion observation and reactogenicity assessment procedures that CRSs must follow.
 Before leaving the clinic, the participant is given the postinfusion symptom log and is instructed on how to complete it.
-The site will make arrangements to obtain a report of reactogenicity events from the participant after the 3-day reactogenicity period (as described in Section 7.8 and in the SSP).
+The site will make arrangements to obtain a report of reactogenicity events from the participant after the 3-day reactogenicity period (as described in Section 7.10 and in the SSP).